Orbital Linearization of Smooth Completely Integrable Vector Fields: The case of dimension 2

 \section{The case of dimension 2}

-The aim of this section is to show that condition iii) in Theorem \ref{thm:SmoothLinearization} is redundant at least in the case of dimension 2.
+The aim of this section is to show that condition iii) in Theorem~\ref{thm:SmoothLinearization} is redundant at least in the case of dimension~2.
 More precisely, we have:

-\begin{thm} Let $X$ be a smooth vector field in a neighborhood of $O = (0,0)$ in $\bbR^2,$ which vanishes at $O$ and satisfies the following conditions: \\ i) (Complete integrability): $X$ admits a smooth first integral $F_1.$ \\ ii) (Nondegeneracy): The semisimple part of the linear part of $X$ at $O$ is non-zero, and the $\infty$-jet of $F_1$ at $O$ is non-constant. \\ Then there exists a local smooth coordinate system $(x,y)$ in which $X$ can be written as
+\begin{thm} Let $X$ be a smooth vector field in a neighborhood of $O = (0,0)$ in $\bbR^2$, which vanishes at $O$ and satisfies the following conditions: \begin{enumerate}\itemsep=0pt \item[$i)$] $($complete integrability$)$: $X$ admits a smooth first integral $F_1$; \item[$ii)$] $($nondegeneracy$)$: the semisimple part of the linear part of $X$ at $O$ is non-zero, and the $\infty$-jet of $F_1$ at $O$ is non-constant.
+Then there exists a local smooth coordinate system $(x,y)$ in which $X$ can be written as